makinacorpus/django_pyoidc/docs/user.rst

 Calls the provided function on user logout.
 The function is called if the logout is successful, but before redirecting the user.

-This function takes only one arguments :
+This function takes two arguments :

 1. a request instance :class:`django:django.http.HttpRequest`
+2. TODO FIXME RLE

 If the user was logged in, you can get the user using ``request.user``.